pac4j/pac4j/wiki/docs/clients/openid-connect.md

 *pac4j* allows you to login using the OpenID Connect protocol v1.0.

+It has been tested with various OpenID Connect providers: Google, AzureAD, Okta, IdentityServer3 (and 4)…

 ## 1) Dependency

 You need to use the following module: `pac4j-oidc`.